-Qualcomm said on Monday that it considers the prospect of buying chip rival NXP as closed.
+Qualcomm said on Monday that it is considering the prospect of buying chip rival NXP as closed.
 The agreement between Trump and Chinese President Xi Jinping had made it further for China to approve the deal for Qualcomm to acquire NXP Semiconductors after Chinese regulators prevented the transaction earlier this year.
 The company, however, dismissed the idea.

 The company in an email stated that “While we were grateful to learn of President Trump and President Xi’s comments about Qualcomm’s previously proposed acquisition of NXP, the deadline for that transaction has expired, which terminated the contemplated deal”.